hank1224/db-query-skillset/README.md

 > [!NOTE]
 > Copilot Extensions are in public preview and may be subject to change.
 Pre-release terms apply.
-> Copilot Extensions require a GitHub Copilot license of any type.
+> You must have a GitHub Copilot license of any type to use Copilot Extensions.

 ## Description